 It’s also a good idea to practice FIFO for non-perishable products.
 If the same boxes are always sitting at the back, they’re more likely to get worn out.
 Plus, packaging design and features often change over time.
 You don’t want to end up with something obsolete that you can’t sell.

 In order to manage a FIFO system, you’ll need an organized warehouse.
 This typically means adding new product from the back or otherwise making sure old product stays at the front.
 If you’re working with a warehousing and fulfillment company, they probably do this already, but it’s a good idea to confirm.

 Part of successful inventory management is being able to adapt quickly.
 Whether you need to return a slow-selling item to make room for a new product, restock a fast seller very quickly, troubleshoot manufacturing issues, or temporarily expand your storage space, it’s important to have a strong relationship with your suppliers.
 That way, they’ll be more willing to work with you to solve problems.

-In particular, having a good relationship with your product suppliers goes a long way.
-Minimum order quantities are often negotiable.
+With solid supplier relationships, minimum order quantities are often negotiable.
 Don’t be afraid to ask for a lower minimum so you don’t have to carry as much inventory.

-A good relationship isn’t just about being friendly.
-It’s about clear, proactive communication.
+A good relationship isn’t just about being friendly—it’s about clear, proactive communication.
 Let your supplier know when you’re expecting an increase in sales or generating a lot of purchase orders so they can adjust production.
 Ask them to notify you when a product is running behind schedule so you can pause promotions or look for a temporary substitute.

-- Your sales spike unexpectedly and you oversell your stock.
+- Your sales spike unexpectedly, and you oversell your stock.

 - You run into a cash flow shortfall and can’t pay for product you desperately need.